How content systems design works

 • Lifecycle workflows

-• Tool ecosystem
+• Tool & system governance

 Stage 1 · Domain capability assessment